neloe/discord-classroom/README.md

 * Be professional; you will be muted/kicked if you are being inappropriate.
 * Be understanding; this is new for all of us... we'll figure it out
 * Keep questions geared toward lecture material.
 Questions about course structure, grades, specific assignments, etc should be moved to office hours, direct message, or email.
 This will help keep the lectures
+* You may (and should) direct message GAs and TAs with specific questions during the lecture!